In Senate race showdowns, tough odds for Democrats fuel Republican hopes

 Primary: May 8, 2018

 18 For 18’ is ABC News’ powerhouse political coverage of the 2018 midterm elections.
-Coverage kicks off Sunday on “This Week with George Stephanopoulos,” featuring a report on the 2018 midterms and the special House of Representatives election taking place next month in Pennsylvania.
-Coverage continues on “Nightline” on Monday.
 To stay up to date, visit ABCNews.com and the ABC News app, and follow our midterm elections alerts.